bentoml/BentoCrewAI/README.md

 # BentoCrewAI: Serving CrewAI Agent with BentoML

-Welcome to the BentoCrewAI demo project.
-This template is designed to help you serve and deploy a CrewAI multi-agent application with the BentoML serving framework.
-This project
+Welcome to the BentoCrewAI project.
+This project demonstrates how to serve and deploy a [CrewAI](https://github.com/crewAIInc/crewAI) multi-agent application with the [BentoML](https://github.com/bentoml/BentoML) serving framework.

 ## Getting Started